 1. Get multiple opinions and choose your breast surgeon wisely

-When I was diagnosed with breast cancer, I needed to quickly find a breast surgeon and reconstructive surgeon.
+When I received my cancer diagnosis, I needed to quickly find a breast surgeon and reconstructive surgeon.
 I reached out to friends who had traveled this journey, friends in the medical industry, and of course the internet.
 I felt fortunate to live in a city with some of the best medical care in the world, and I soon gathered referrals.
 For me it was important to meet with multiple experts, compile information, then decide who I was going to hand my life.

 2. Know your Insurance Plan inside out.